UBC-MJC/MJCWebsite/README.md

 **ALTERNATIVELY:**
 1. Install `pm2` globally: `npm install pm2 -g`
 2. Install some version of `cmake` (Should be bundled in with some basic stuff)
+3. Run `docker-compose up` in the backend directory
 3. Run `make develop` in this folder, and it does everything automatically.

 You may have to delete the caches manually though (since I don't know anything about docker)